MontreTT/Data-analysis/Data Transformation project 1/README.md

 df3 = df3.rename(columns={'Ship Mode>>': 'Order ID'})

-## Run Excel Transforming Data , Create a new Array that will contain the transformed values
+## Transform Excel Data , Create a new Array that will contain the transformed values

 ### The final format Will be [Order ID , Segment , Shipment Method , Total Value]